tgrimes/md-cv/index.md

 ## Education

 `2016-`
-**Ph.D.
-Biostatistics** University of Florida, Gainesville, FL
+**PhD Biostatistics** University of Florida, Gainesville, FL

 `2014-16`
-**M.S.
-Mathematics, concentration in Statistics**, University of North Florida , Jacksonville, FL
+**MS Mathematics, concentration in Statistics**, University of North Florida , Jacksonville, FL

 Thesis: “A Saddlepoint Approximation to Hypothesis Tests of Variance for Non-normal Populations”

 `2010-14`
-**B.S.
-Mathemtatics, minor in Computer Science** University of Central Florida, Orlando, FL
+**BS Mathemtatics, minor in Computer Science** University of Central Florida, Orlando, FL

 ## Employment